Skip to main content

 Sports Diplomacy Strategy

-This will provide a regular forum to discuss strategic and economic opportunities and risks in international sport, including upcoming events in Australia and offshore, and the ways in which government and the sport sector can work together to advance shared priorities.
+The inaugural meeting of the SDCG was held in Melbourne on 15 November 2024.
+The SDCG provides a regular forum to discuss strategic and economic opportunities and risks in international sport, including upcoming events in Australia and offshore, and the ways in which government and the sport sector can work together to advance shared priorities.
+Links to the Terms of Reference for the SDCG and the current list of SDCG member organisations can be found further below.

-This Consultative Group will be complemented by a new Annual Sports Diplomacy Roundtable, where a broad range of stakeholders from the sports sector will be invited to participate and share their perspectives to help shape the future of sports diplomacy.
+This SDCG will be complemented by a new Annual Sports Diplomacy Roundtable, where a broad range of stakeholders from the sports sector will be invited to participate and share their perspectives to help shape the future of sports diplomacy.

 Sport for development